 Some links on these pages are to author pages and related materials outside AppLit.
 Links for many of the people who created these picture books are also given in Background Resources on One Author, Illustrator, Storyteller, Dramatist, or Filmmaker.

-Realistic Appalachian Picture Books are in a separate bibliography.
+Realistic Appalachian Picture Books, concept books, and fantasy picture books that are not folktale retellings are in a separate bibliography.
 Many of the picture books in these folktale bibliographies are not "true picture books," with fully interdependent text and art, but illustrated stories from folklore.
+As the publication of graphic novels has grown in the twenty-first century, they may be listed with picture books as well as fiction.
 A few of the books listed below have several tales or chapters with frequent illustrations, but these and other books with multiple tales are also listed in AppLit's bibliographies of folktale collections (see links at top of this page).

 Folk Narratives in Picture Books - General List

 |By Author: A–B | C | D | E-F | G–H | I–J | K–L | M–N | O–P | Q–R | S | T-V | W–Z|

 Airich, Rinz.
 Fearless Jack.
 Kuala Lumpur: Dilto Book Centre, 2004.
 16 pp. I haven't found any indication of whether this is definitely an illustrated book, but see Jack Tale Picture Books